threadi/external-files-in-media-library/readme.md

 After checkout go through the following steps:

+### Using ant

 1. copy _build/build.properties.dist_ to _build/build.properties_.
 2. modify the build/build.properties file - note the comments in the file.
-3. after that the plugin can be activated in WordPress
+3. after that the plugin can be activated in WordPress.

+### Using Taskfile

+1. Run this command: `task prepare`
+2. after that the plugin can be activated in WordPress.

 ## Release

-### from local environment
+### from local environment with ant

 1. increase the version number in _build/build.properties_.
 2. execute the following command in _build/_: `ant build`
-3. after that you will finde in the release directory a zip file which could be used in WordPress to install it.
+3. after that you will find a zip file in the release directory which could be used in WordPress to install it.

+### from local environment with Taskfile

+1. execute the following command in main directory: `task release -- 4.0.0` - adjust the version number.
+2. after that you will find a zip file in the release directory which could be used in WordPress to install it.

 ### on GitHub